nickscer/ModellingSystems/MA2MMS_ProjA_Gr1.md

 [comment]: # (This is how you can make comments without affecting the output file or preview, the above section is the YAML btw, it is not rendered either but rather sets custom global markdown formatting for pdf/html output)

 # MA2MMS Project A. Modelling Biological Systems
-*Nick Scerbacenco, Keisha M. Patel, Sophie Burke, Henry Davis* *University of Reading*
+*Nick Scerbacenco, Keisha M. Patel and Henry Davis* *University of Reading*